tacman/ux/src/Icons/README.md

 ## Caching

-To avoid having to parse icon files on every request, icons are cached (`app.cache` by default but can be [configured](#full-default-configuration)).
+To avoid having to parse icon files on every request, icons are cached (`cache.system` by default but can be [configured](#full-default-configuration)).

 If using a tagged cache adapter, cached icons are tagged with `ux-icon`.